Mooncake Store Python API#

 Parameters:

-base_keys(List[str]): List of base identifiers.buffer_ptrs(List[int]): List of the buffers pointer pre-allocated for tensor, and the buffers should be registered.sizes(List[int]): List of the size of buffers.
+base_keys(List[str]): List of base identifiers.buffer_ptrs(List[int]): List of buffer pointers pre-allocated for tensor; buffers should be registered.sizes(List[int]): List of buffer sizes.

 Returns: